Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 See below the representation of a standard **transactional flow** in the creation of a debit transaction, with the authentication and authorization steps:
 ![3DS 2.0 Flow]({{ site.baseurl_root }}/images/fluxo3ds-en.png)

-> **Mastercard debit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
+> **Mastercard and Hipercard debit card transactions with stored credentials**: Mastercard and Hipercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
 The goal is to indicate whether the transaction was initiated by the cardholder or by the merchant.
-In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the `Payment` node.
-Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Mastercard Transaction Initiator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).
+In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard and Hipercard transactions, within the `Payment` node.
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Initiator Indicator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).

 #### Request